TeamFAPS/PSVita-RE-tools/README.md

 This toolkit provides tools that aid in the development of vita homebrews and plugins.
 By providing tools that speed up development through automation of processes and gives a more friendly view into complex things of PSVita OS.

-These tools aided in the development of plugins such as: NoAVLS, ReStore, and ReNpDrm
+These tools aided in the development of plugins such as: NoAVLS, ReStore and ReNpDrm and many RE things that helped in Wiki and vitasdk improvements.

 What it won’t do: